stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 ---
 layout: single
-title: A Homemade Cycling Power meter
+title: A Homemade Cycling Power Meter
 author: steve_jarvis
 excerpt: "A crank-based power meter build on Arduino with proper Bluetooth, all for about $70."
 tags: [computer science, cycling, power meter, power, arduino]